Fanny Stevenson

-Frances "Fanny" Matilda Van de Grift Osbourne Stevenson (10 March 1840 – 18 February 1914) was an American magazine writer.
+Frances Matilda Van de Grift Osbourne Stevenson (10 March 1840 – 18 February 1914) was an American magazine writer.
 She became a supporter and later the wife of Robert Louis Stevenson, and the mother of Isobel Osbourne, Samuel Lloyd Osbourne, and Hervey Stewart Osbourne.

+Life

 Early life

-Fanny Vandegrift was born in Indianapolis, the daughter of builder Jacob Vandegrift and his wife Esther Thomas Keen.
+Fanny Vandegrift was born in Indianapolis, the daughter of builder Jacob Vandegrift and homemaker Esther Thomas Keen.
 She was something of a tomboy, and had dark curly hair.
 At the age of seventeen she married Samuel Osbourne, a lieutenant on the state governor's staff.
 Their daughter Isobel (or 'Belle') was born the following year.

 Samuel fought in the American Civil War, went with a friend sick with tuberculosis to California, and ended up in the silver mines of Nevada.
 Once settled there he sent for his family.
-Fanny and the five-year-old Isobel made the long journey via New York, the isthmus of Panama, San Francisco, and finally by wagons and stage-coach to the mining camps of the Reese River, and the town of Austin in Lander County.
+Fanny and the five-year-old Isobel made the long journey via New York, the Isthmus of Panama, San Francisco, and finally by wagons and stage-coach to the mining camps of the Reese River, and the town of Austin in Lander County.
 Life was difficult in the mining town, and there were few women around.
 Fanny learned to shoot a pistol and to roll her own cigarettes.

-The family moved to Virginia City, Nevada, and it was whilst living here that Samuel began to be unfaithful to Fanny.
-In 1866 he headed off gold prospecting in the Coeur d'Alene Mountains, and Fanny and her daughter journeyed to San Francisco.
-There was a rumour that Sam had been killed by a grizzly bear, but he returned to the family safe, and a second child Samuel Lloyd was born in 1868.
-But Samuel continued philandering, and Fanny returned to Indianapolis.
+Samuel began to be unfaithful to Fanny after the family moved to Virginia City, Nevada.
+In 1866, he headed off gold prospecting in the Coeur d'Alene Mountains, while Fanny and her daughter journeyed to San Francisco.
+There was a rumor that Samuel had been killed by a grizzly bear, but he returned, and a second child, Samuel Lloyd, was born in 1868.
+Samuel continued philandering and Fanny returned to Indianapolis.

-The couple were reconciled again in 1869, and lived in Oakland, California, where a second son, Hervey, was born.
+The couple reconciled again in 1869 and lived in Oakland, California, where a second son, Hervey, was born.
 Fanny took up painting and gardening.
-However, Sam's behaviour did not improve, and Fanny finally left him in 1875 and moved with her three children to Europe.
-They lived in Antwerp for three months, and then to allow Fanny to study art, they moved to Paris where Fanny and Isobel both enrolled in the Académie Julian.
+Sam's behavior did not improve and Fanny finally left him in 1875, moving with her three children to Europe.
+They lived in Antwerp for three months, and then to allow Fanny to study art, moved to Paris where Fanny and Isobel both enrolled in the Académie Julian.
 Hervey, sick with scrofulous tuberculosis, died on 5 April 1876, and was buried in a temporary grave at Père Lachaise Cemetery.

+In 1885, Fanny Stevenson became the aunt of Elsie Lincoln Benedict (Vandegrift), a future American suffragist and renowned public speaker.
+This familial tie links Fanny Stevenson to the broader context of American social and cultural history in the late 19th and early 20th centuries.